This course will take place at the MRC Unit in The Gambia at LSHTM.

 The Unit offers a wide range of services including comfortable accommodation, inexpensive food options (including vegetarian), on-site clinical services on site, 24/7 WIFI and 24/7 electricity, on-site daily sports activities on site, nearby pool/gym, tennis options etc.

-Last but not least, the beach is situated just 200m away from the classroom.
-Last year the course organised several evening sessions such as “Meet the Professors” where students could discuss their research projects individually with selected lecturers while enjoying the sunset.
+Last but not least, the beach is situated just 200m away from the campus.
+Previously, the course organised several evening sessions such as “Meet the Professors” where students could discuss their research projects individually with selected lecturers while enjoying the sunset.

 The topics to be covered will include: